 From coaches allowing players to smoke weed without getting booted from the team to high-speed chases to prevent law enforcement from discovering a car full of weed, the spectrum for which cannabis has been wrapped up with pro sports is vast.

-Here are a few of most interesting tales.
+Here are a few of the most interesting tales

 These days, it is not surprising when a NBA star gets caught with a little weed.
 But that wasn’t always the case.
 In 1996, former NBA player JR Rider, who was with the Portland Trail Blazers at the time, made headlines after he was caught by police smoking weed out of a soda can. ‘’They observed Mr. Rider holding a pop can and a lighter near his mouth,’’ said a spokesman for the Clackamas County Sherriff’s Office. ‘’Deputies seized the items and found the can to be converted into a smoking device, which contained a small amount of marijuana.’’

 Throughout the years leading up to the days of statewide legalization, athletes including Olympic gold medalist Michael Phelps and former NBA player Stephon Marbury encountered hardships after being caught on camera smoking marijuana.
-But now, even though cannabis is still not accepted in professional sports, athletes are less secretive about using the herb.
-UFC fighter Nate Diaz proved that in 2016, when he openly used a CBD vape pen during a press conference.
+But now, athletes are less secretive about using the herb.
+UFC fighter Nate Diaz proved that in 2016 when he openly used a CBD vape pen during a press conference.

 Regardless of its acceptance, pro athletes are still using the herb as an alternative to pain medications.
 And a growing number of former athletes have joined the cannabis industry and the fight to legitimatize cannabis use in professional sports.